OmalPerera/reacct-RN-monorepo/shared/chat-module/README.md

-# reducers
+# chat-module

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build reducers` to build the library.
+Run `nx build chat-module` to build the library.